-As communicated in our engagement letter dated January 4, 2017 and our change order dated February 1, 2017, our responsibility, as described by professional standards, is to form and an express opinions about whether the financial statements that have been prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America.
+As communicated in our engagement letter dated January 29, 2020, our responsibility, as described by professional standards, is to form and express opinion about whether the financial statements that have been prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America.
 Our audit of the financial statements does not relieve you or management of your respective responsibilities.